tixl/erc20-api/Readme.md

 scanFrom: Number, start scanning here
 interval: Number, amount of blocks that will be queried together.
 Bugg interval = more calls to infura.
 ```

+## API

+`/:symbol/to/:address` get all transactions of symbol by receiver
+`/:symbol/from/:address` get all transactions of symbol by sender